Nathalie-Leenders/nathalie-leenders.github.io/content/posts/SharepointLibrarypermissions/index.en.md

 ---
-title: "Custom document link sharing with Sharepoint and Power Automate"
+title: "Custom document link sharing with SharePoint and Power Automate"
 subtitle: "How do I leverage the other permissions, and send a sharing link to external?"
 date: 2023-09-11T09:27:14Z
 lastmod: 2023-09-11T09:27:14Z